 In the kitchen I stood, with guests in my home no less, determined to create a low-carb, gluten-free version of a scalloped potato.

-I quickly drew on a Brussel sprout gratin recipe and set out to create a baked cauliflower casserole that had all of the elements of a fantastic gratin potato, but also the healthy elements I wanted to adapt to.
+I quickly drew on a keto Brussel sprouts casserole recipe and set out to create a baked cauliflower casserole that had all of the elements of a fantastic gratin potato, but also the healthy elements I wanted to adapt to.

 That day I was successful in creating a new recipe from scratch, yet it did need some improvements.
 A few tweaks and modifications later and now I have a go-to dish for Easter, Sunday dinners, or even a weeknight meal where I have the time to create something that is warm, inviting, and tastes hearty but is healthy and adapted to our dietary restrictions.